-We have an issue response plan which details how the business will deal with any incidences of Modern Slavery identified within our own business or our supply chains.
-This details how we will support the victims as well as how we will manage the investigation and, in the case of suppliers, pause trade but also support them to mitigate the identified risks.
+We have an issue response plan which details how the business will deal with any incidences of modern slavery identified within our own business or our supply chains.
+This details how we will support victims as well as how we will manage investigations and in the case of suppliers, how we will suspend trading with them while supporting them to mitigate the identified issues and risks.